Death Knight Guide (6.2)

 #showtooltip /use 13 /cast Pillar of Frost /cast Death's Advance

 Unholy is now straight forward.
 Stacking Shadow Infusions an bursting during Dark Transformation is key.
-This is when gargoyle should be used, and Death Runes no longer get any special treatment.
-Use them as you see fit.
+This is when gargoyle should be active (note you can use it well before you're ready to burst, as it lasts 40 seconds now), runic power should be saved up (when using Breath of Sindragosa).
 Scourge Strike is now the primary strike, and it will consume the majority of your runes.
 As Unholy, Soul Reaper now ticks at 45% health, and thus should be use more often at higher health pools.
-Remember, our level 100 set bonus grants us 20% increased shadow damage while Dark Transformation is active.
+Remember, our level 100 set bonus grants us 20% increased shadow damage while Dark Transformation is active, so you should have Necrotic at or near 15 stacks, or Breath Ready to pair with it.

 Interface and Addons